-This work was supported by a seed grant under NIH P50MH096889 (PI: Tallie Z. Baram) and a NARSAD Young Investigator Award from the Brain and Behavior Research Foundation, both to AMB.
+This work was supported by NIH P50MH096889 (PI: Tallie Z. Baram) and a NARSAD Young Investigator Award from the Brain and Behavior Research Foundation to AMB.
 NCH was supported by a National Defense Science and Engineering Graduate fellowship.
-The authors thank Elliot Ludvig for providing the microstimulus model code, and

-Tallie Z. Baram, Meredith Doherty, Steven J. Granger, Steven V. Mahler, Sophia C. Levis, and Michael A. Yassa for helpful conversations.
+The authors thank Elliot Ludvig for providing the microstimulus model code, and Tallie Z. Baram, Meredith Doherty, Steven J. Granger, Steven V. Mahler, Sophia C. Levis, and Michael A. Yassa for helpful conversations.